 Honey is loaded with methylglyoxal compound, which is known to boost energy levels and enhance the immune system by stimulating the growth of cytokines.
 Along with the antioxidant nature, these properties keep the body active and super energized.

-Honey can reduce inflammation in the esophagus and provide a coating for its mucous membrane.
-Antioxidant nature of honey helps to treat acid reflux.
-There is some evidence that honey can reduce bacterial diarrhea in children; however it is high in FODMAPs; hence, it can worsen the symptoms of irritable bowel syndrome.
+Honey can reduce inflammation in the oesophagus and provide a coating for its mucous membrane.
+The antioxidant nature of honey helps to treat acid reflux.
+There is some evidence that honey can reduce bacterial diarrhoea in children; however it is high in FODMAPs; hence, it can worsen the symptoms of irritable bowel syndrome.